Maggie Cook - Director of Family Faith CatechesisWhat is Family Faith Formation?

 Typically in 2nd Grade.
 Students need to be enrolled in Faith Formation for at least two consecutive years prior to receiving a sacrament.

-All of these families and children will be on the 1st Eucharist Sacrament Prep Pathway.
+All of these families and children will be on the 1st Reconciliation/Eucharist Sacrament Prep Pathway.

-This pathway is specifically for families that have a child who will be preparing for First Reconciliation and First Eucharist.
+This pathway is specifically for families that have a child who will be preparing for First Reconciliation and First Eucharist in the 26-27 school year.
 These at-home lessons provide the resources for your family to learn more about the mercy and compassion of our God who comes to save and feed us!
 You will be supported in these weekly at-home meetings through monthly sessions at Church where we will gather as a community to learn about how the mass relates to daily life.

 This pathway will also include two retreats.
 A First Reconciliation Retreat and a First Communion retreat where we invite you and your 2nd grader to take a morning away from the busyness of life to prepare to encounter Jesus in these wonderful moments of grace!